 Objective

-Adsorption to granular activated carbon (GAC) has been frequently used at pilot- and full-scale operations for treatment of water impacted by per- and polyfluoroalkyl substances (PFAS).
-The predominant residual from GAC systems is spent or exhausted carbon that contains elevated levels of PFAS.
-In this proof-of-concept project, the behavior and decomposition mechanisms of PFAS laden on GAC in various thermal processes will be investigated.
-Building on preliminary data already obtained by the project team, this collaborative project has four specific objectives:
+Adsorption to granular activated carbon (GAC) has been frequently used at pilot- and full-scale operations to treat water impacted by per- and polyfluoroalkyl substances (PFAS).
+The predominant residual from GAC systems is spent or exhausted carbon containing elevated levels of PFAS.
+In this proof-of-concept project, the project team symmetrically investigated the decomposition mechanisms of PFAS laden on GAC in various thermal processes.
+The primary objectives were focused on analyzing the thermal stability of PFAS, uncovering their decomposition pathways on spent GAC, tailoring adsorbents for enhanced PFAS adsorption in water, and removing PFAS in nanofiltration (NF) and reverse osmosis (RO) brine.

 Technical Approach

-1. Thermogravimetric analysis to study the thermal stability of PFAS chemicals in both oxidative (O2, CO2, air) and inert (N2) atmospheres.
+• Thermogravimetric analysis to study the thermal stability of PFAS in both oxidative (O2, CO2, air) and inert (N2) atmospheres.

-2. Temperature-programmable two-zone tube furnace to simulate the commercial thermal reactivation process of spent GAC,
+• A temperature-programmable two-zone tube furnace to simulate the commercial thermal reactivation process of spent GAC.

-3. Ultrahigh pressure liquid chromatography coupled with waters quadrupole time-of-flight mass spectrometry (quadrupole time-of-flight mass spectrometry/ mass spectrometry [MS]) to identify ionizable decomposition products of PFAS on spent GAC heated at different temperatures and durations.
+• Ultra-performance liquid chromatograph coupled with a quadrupole time-of-flight mass spectrometer (MS) to identify ionizable decomposition products of PFAS on spent GAC heated at different temperatures and durations.

-4. Gas chromatography (GC) coupled with ion trap MS/MS and a thermal desorption‒pyrolysis device connected to a GC‒MS system to identify the gaseous thermal decomposition products of PFAS.
+• Thermal desorption‒pyrolysis device connected to a gas chromatograph MS system to identify the gaseous thermal decomposition products of PFAS.

 Benefits